apache/inlong-website/blog/2022-06-16-inlong-sort-etl_en.md

 This design mainly involves the following entities:

-Group、Stream、GroupInfo、StreamInfo、Node、NodeRelation、FieldRelation、Function、FilterFunction、SubstringFunction、FunctionParam、FieldInfo、MetaFieldInfo、MySQLExtractNode、KafkaLoadNode and etc.
+Group, Stream, GroupInfo, StreamInfo, Node, NodeRelation, FieldRelation, Function, FilterFunction, SubstringFunction, FunctionParam, FieldInfo, MetaFieldInfo, MySQLExtractNode, KafkaLoadNode, etc.

 For ease of understanding, this section will model and analyze the relationship between entities.
 Description of entity correspondence of domain model:

-- One group corresponds to one groupinfo
+- One group corresponds to one group info
 - A group contains one or more streams
-- One stream corresponds to one streaminfo
+- One stream corresponds to one StreamInfo
-- A groupinfo contains one or more streaminfo
+- A GroupInfo contains one or more StreamInfo
-- A streaminfo contains multiple nodes
+- A StreamInfo contains multiple nodes
-- A streaminfo contains one or more NodeRelations
+- A StreamInfo contains one or more NodeRelations
-- A noderelation contains one or more fieldrelations
+- A NodeRelation contains one or more FieldRelations
-- A NodeRelation contains 0 or more filterfunctions
+- A NodeRelation contains 0 or more FilterFunctions
-- A fieldrelation contains one function or one fieldinfo as the source field and one fieldinfo as the target field
+- A FieldRelation contains one function or one FieldInfo as the source field and one FieldInfo as the target field
 - A function contains one or more FunctionParams

 The above relationship can be represented by UML object relationship diagram as: